-A13.1 When working on screen, use an agreed-on system for tracking and showing edits (e.g., Track Changes, PDF markup tools, revision management systems).
-When working on paper, use standard proofreading marks unless another system has been agreed on.

-A13.2 Use judgment about when to query and when to resolve problems without consultation.
+- A12.1 When working on screen, use an agreed-on system for tracking and showing edits (e.g., Track Changes, PDF markup tools).
+When working on paper, use standard proofreading marks unless another system has been agreed on. - A12.2 Use judgment about when to query and when to resolve problems without consultation.
 Do as much work as you can to minimize queries to reviewers.

-A13.3 When writing queries, memos and author letters, ensure they are clear, tactful, succinct and actionable.
-If applicable, offer your best solutions.

-A13.4 Clearly and diplomatically, request clarification of meaning and intent, explain changes as appropriate and propose or negotiate significant editorial changes.
+- A12.3 When writing queries, memos and author letters, ensure they are clear, tactful, succinct and actionable.
+If applicable, offer your best solutions. - A12.4 Clearly and diplomatically, request clarification of meaning and intent, explain changes as appropriate and propose or negotiate significant editorial changes.

-A14 Not introducing errors
+A13 Not introducing errors